Surgical Case Library

 Colorectal

-Corticosteroids and non-steroidal anti-inflammatory drugs are widely used for the treatment of nephropathies ,...
+<p style="text-align: justify;">Corticosteroids and non-steroidal anti-inflammatory drugs are widely used for ...

 Steroid-induced sigmoid diverticular abscess perforation is a rare complication, particularly in patients with nephrotic syndrome.